Jáchymov: Geography

 Jáchymov is located about 15 km north of Karlovy Vary, on the border with Germany.
 It lies in the Ore Mountains.
-The municipal territory includes the sumit of the highest mountain of the whole mountain range, Klínovec at 1244 m, and the third largest mountain, Božídarský Špičák at 1115 m.
-The town is situated at an altitude of 733 m above sea level in the St. Joachim's Valley.
+The municipal territory includes the summit of the highest mountain of the whole mountain range, Klínovec at 1244 m, and the third largest mountain, Božídarský Špičák at 1115 m.
+The town proper is situated in a valley at an altitude of 733 m above sea level.

 History

+16th–17th centuries

 In 1512, silver was found in the area.
-The village of Jáchymov was founded by Štěpán Schlick in 1516 under its German name Joachimsthal.
-The silver caused the population to grow rapidly, and made the counts Schlick, whose possessions included the town, one of the richest families in Bohemia.
+The village of Jáchymov was founded by Steffan Schlick in 1516 under its German name Joachimsthal.
+The silver caused the population to grow rapidly, and made the Counts of Schlick, whose possessions included the town, one of the richest families in Bohemia.
 In 1528, Ferdinand I seized the right of mining, and the Schlick family lost their profitable business.

 Since 1520, the Schlicks had silver coins minted, which were called Joachimsthalers.
 They became known in German as Thaler and as tolar in Czech, which via the Dutch daalder or daler is the etymological origin of the currency name "dollar".

 The fame of Jáchymov for its ore mining and smelting works attracted the scientific attention of the doctor Georg Bauer (better known by the Latin form of his name, Georgius Agricola) in the late 1527–1531, who based his pioneering metallurgical studies on his observations made here.

 In 1534, Jáchymov was the second most populous town in the Kingdom of Bohemia with about 20,000 people.

 In 1523, the Protestant Reformation began.
-In the Schmalkaldic War (1546–47) Jáchymov was occupied for a time by Saxon troops.
-When in 1621 the Counter-reformation and re-Catholicisation took effect in the town, many Lutheran citizens and people from the mountains migrated to nearby Saxon White Serbia.
+In the Schmalkaldic War (1546–1547) Jáchymov was occupied for a time by Saxon troops.
+When in 1621 the Counter-Reformation and re-Catholicisation took effect in the town, many Lutheran citizens and people from the mountains migrated to nearby Saxon White Serbia.

-Following the Silesian Wars until 1918, the town was in the Austrian part of the Dual Monarchy of Austria-Hungary, head of the district with the same name, one of the 94 Bezirkshauptmannschaften in Bohemia.

-In the 19th century the town was also the location of a Court, and of an administrative office responsible for mines and iron production.
-Mining was still significant in this period.
-It was run partly by state-owned and partly by privately owned companies.
-In addition to silver ore (of which in 1885 227 zentners (11.35 tonnes) were produced), nickel, bismuth and uranium ore were also extracted.
-There were also other industries: an enormous tobacco factory employed 1,000 women.
-In addition, there was the manufacture of gloves and corks and of bobbin lace.
-On 31 March 1873 the town almost entirely burnt down.